Salmon Salad with Dill

 Recipe created by Kalyn when she had leftover salmon and fresh dill in the garden.

 Amount Per Serving: Calories: 477Total Fat: 39gSaturated Fat: 6gTrans Fat: 0gUnsaturated Fat: 27gCholesterol: 83mgSodium: 658mgCarbohydrates: 4gFiber: 1gSugar: 1gProtein: 26g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This leftover salmon salad is a wonderful meal for low-carb eating plans, including Keto.
+This salmon salad recipe is a wonderful meal for low-carb eating plans, including Keto.
 Personally I would eat this for any phase of the original South Beach Diet, but if you’re following the letter of the law for South Beach this salad would be a bit high in fat, even if you use light mayo.

 Find More Recipes Like This One:

-Use Salad Recipes to find more recipes like this one.Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use Salad Recipes to find more recipes like this one.Use the Diet Type Index to find more recipes suitable for a specific eating plan.
+You might like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.